YoungCarti/virtualstudyroom/README.md

 ## Description

-A mobile application that provides virtual study rooms with chat, video, AI tools, goal tracking, and more — enabling students to collaborate, stay focused, and study together in an engaging digital environment.
+A mobile application that provides virtual study rooms with chat, video, AI tools, goal tracking, and more, enabling students to collaborate, stay focused, and study together in an engaging digital environment.

 ## Purpose of this project